 To accommodate fleets that want to take advantage of cost-plus pricing while still using retail sites outside the West Coast, the CFN Fleetwide fuel program provides access to an additional 57,000 sites across the country.
 These gas stations and truck stops include major brands like Pilot, Love’s, Chevron, Texaco, Circle K, Fuelman, Speedway, Cenex, Sinclair, Kum & Go, Kwik Trip, MAPCO, Murphy USA, Sheetz, Thorntons, and more, ensuring that you can refuel anywhere in the United States.

-While CFN provides cost-plus pricing at its own sites, it cannot control the pricing at gas stations and truck stops owned by other brands.
+While the CFN card can be priced at cost-plus at CFN sites, the pricing at gas stations and truck stops owned by other brands is based on the pump price.
 You will receive the same pricing at retail sites and truck stops as any other customer.
 We recommend fueling at CFN sites whenever possible to take full advantage of the discount prices, and only using Fleetwide sites when there are no CFN locations nearby.

 Since CFN is specifically designed for businesses, they have added an optional “miscellaneous entry” prompt to track purchases.
 Companies often use this for unit #, driver #, job numbers, and more.
 Some companies opt not to input a number here, but it simplifies the workload for your accounting team when used correctly.